Different “classes” for different folks, and purposes. . .

 Occasional Sunday afternoon sessions are led by teachers inspired to introduce a special theme — dances by a particular devisor, or different kinds of reels, or. . . whatever our talented and dedicated teachers come up with.

-The special classes are typically held at Broadlands Community Centre in Don Mills but they are currently inactive because of the pandemic.
-However, Sunday afternoon special classes will be held occasionally at other venues.
+The special classes are typically held at Broadlands Community Centre in Don Mills but they will occasionally be held at other venues.

 These will be listed under What’s On Near